Click on any thumbnails to see a larger picture:

-To me this is the finest form of the American Sweet Gum, with its maple-like leaves turning an extremely bright, long lasting, scarlet and orange in autumn.
+To me this is the finest form of the American Sweet Gum, with its maple-like leaves turning a bright, long lasting, scarlet and orange in autumn.
 Will make a medium sized tree eventually.
-Very hardy and tolerant but not for shallow chalk soils.
+Very hardy and tolerant, but not for shallow chalk soils, though fine on thin limestone near here.
 Autumn colour is better if sited in full sun.

 The rare Chinese Tulip Tree, differing from its big American cousin in its smaller stature and more ornamental, narrower waisted leaves more glaucous beneath and purplish on expansion.
 Similar tulip like flowers.
 Any ordinary soil.
 Wonderfully strong growing.